Our Blog | The Intern Group | Internship Tips & Advice

 Star intern Kristine de Bever explains how interning in Colombia continues to impact life now that she’s back home in Australia.

 I first set foot in Medellín two years ago.
 All I could see on my ride into the city from the Rionegro airport was tall grass and luscious green trees, with banana trees here and there.
-That is until the winding road started to descend into the Aburrá valley, which cradles the city of Medellín.
+That is until the winding road descended into the Aburrá valley, which cradles the city of Medellín.

 My Internship Experience

 I spent four months interning in Colombia for the Under Secretary of Tourism at the City Hall of Medellín.
-The first few days of March I spent interning as a member of the delegation of Medellín and Antioquia at ANATO Vitrina Turística, the biggest annual tourism trade show of Colombia.
+The first few days of March I spent interning as a member of the delegation of Medellín and Antioquia at ANATO Vitrina Turística, the biggest annual tourism trade show in Colombia.
 After my internship, I spent five weeks exploring Colombia.
-Some of my favourite places include the Atlantic coast, Guajira desert, Coffee Triangle, the less-frequented city of Cali and the chilly mountains of Nariño.
+Some of my favorite places include the Atlantic coast, the Guajira desert, the Coffee Triangle, the less-frequented city of Cali, and the chilly mountains of Nariño.
 After nearly six months, I left Colombia on a cool April day in Bogotá.

 The Things I Learned About Myself Abroad